puppetlabs/puppet-specifications/language/expression_precedence.md

 It is of importance to understand the precedence of operators to be able to understand why a particular expression does not give the expected result, or why it produces a particular error message.

-Note that peculiarities around the Q-Value expressions at the low end of the precedence.
-This may change in the future - the main problem here is the difficulty of differentiating between the various forms of expressions starting with '{', and the un-parenthesized function calls.